notofonts/noto-docs/src/descriptions/NotoSansOgham.md

-Noto Sans Ogham is a sanserif design for texts in the historical Ogham script.
+Noto Sans Ogham is a sans serif design for texts in the historical Ogham script.
 It has multiple weights, contains 34 glyphs, and supports 33 characters.